ldfrancis/faster_rcnn/README.md

     `fasterrcnn --train --dataset voc`

     This trains the model on the pascal voc dataset.
-To train on the coco dataset, you can specify 'coco'.
-To train on a custom dataset ...
+Training can only be done on pascal voc as this repo focuses on the implementation process.

 ### as a package